AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <vsearch-pattern>
 .. index:: predefined patterns

 The search dialog contains a number of predefined search patterns for Ada, C and C++.
 These are generally complex regular expressions, presented in the dialog with a more descriptive name.
-This includes for instance "Ada assignment", which will match all such assignments.
+For example, :guilabel:`Ada assignment`.

-You can define your own search patterns in the customization files.
-This is done through the `<vsearch-pattern>` tag.
-This tag can have a number of children tags:
+Define your own search patterns in the customization files usin the :file:`<vsearch-pattern>` tag.
+This tag can have the following child tags:

-*<name>*
+* :file:`<name>`

-  This tag is the string that is displayed in the search dialog to represent the new pattern.
-This is the text that the user will effectively see, instead of the often hard to understand regular expression.
+  String displayed in the search dialog to represent the new pattern.
+This is the text the user sees (instead of the often hard-to-understand regular expression)

-*<regexp>*
+* :file:`<regexp>`

-  This tag provides the regular expression to use when the pattern has been selected by the user.
-Be careful that you must protect reserved XML characters such as '<' and replace them by their equivalent expansion ("&lt;" for this character).
+  Regular expression to use when the pattern is selected by the user.
+Be careful to must protect reserved XML characters such as :kbd:`<` and replace them by their equivalent expansion (:command:`&lt;` in that case).

-  This accepts one optional attribute, named `case-sensitive`.
-This attribute accepts one of two possible values ("true" or "false") which indicates whether the search should distinguish lower case and upper case letters.
-Its default value is "false".
+  This tags accepts one optional attribute, :file:`case-sensitive`, which contains one of two possible values (:command:`true` or :command:`false`) to specify whether the search should distinguish lower case and upper case letters.
+The default is :command:`false`.

-*<string>*
+* :file:`<string>`
-  This tag provides a constant string that should be searched.
-  Only one of `<regexp>` and `<string>` should be provided.
-If both exists, the first `<regexp>` child found is used.
-If there is none, the first `<string>` child is used.

-  The tag accepts the same optional attribute `case-sensitive` as above
+  A constant string that should be searched.
+Provide either :file:`<regexp>` or :file:`<string>`, but not both.
+If both are provided, the first :file:`<regexp>` child found is used.
+The tag accepts the same optional attribute :file:`case-sensitive` as above.

 .. highlight:: xml

-Here is a small example on how the "Ada assignment" pattern was defined::
+Here's a small example, showing how the :guilabel:`Ada assignment` pattern is defined::

   <?xml version="1.0" ?>